Last Updated on May 27, 2026 by Dr Gary Danko

 If your system associates stillness with vulnerability—emotional, energetic, or both—it may use these jolts as a way to stay half-awake, half-guarded.

-This is one of the reasons nighttime can feel so spiritually charged.
+This is one reason nighttime can feel emotionally and spiritually intense for people dealing with sleep anxiety or chronic nervous-system activation.
+The same sensitivity that may wake you around 3 AM, as described in why you wake up at 3 AM, can also contribute to these sleep-onset jolts.
 It’s not just your muscles relaxing.
 It’s your entire being transitioning states.
-The same sensitivity that might wake you around 3 AM, as described in why you wake up at 3 am, may also be involved in these sleep-onset jolts.
+The same sensitivity that might wake you around 3 AM may also be involved in these sleep-onset jolts.

 When Letting Go Feels Harder Than Holding On